Walter, Peter Department of Biochemistry and Biophysics, University of California, San Francisco, California.

 - Smooth endoplasmic reticulum

 An intracellular membrane system that is present in all eukaryotic cells.
-The endoplasmic reticulum consists of one continuous membrane, enclosing a single space in which most secretory and extracellular domains of plasma membrane proteins are folded.
+The endoplasmic reticulum (Fig. 1), which is found within the cytoplasm of all eukaryotic cells, consists of one continuous membrane, enclosing a single space in which most secretory and extracellular domains of plasma membrane proteins are folded.
 The endoplasmic reticulum serves as a calcium store and is a major site for lipid biosynthesis.
-See also: Calcium metabolism; Cell (biology); Cell membranes; Cell organization; Lipid; Lipid metabolism; Protein; Protein folding
+It also plays a key role in protein manufacture, folding, and transport.
+See also: Calcium metabolism; Cell (biology); Cell membrane; Cell organization; Eukaryota; Lipid; Lipid metabolism; Protein; Protein folding

 The content above is only an excerpt.